learnbyexample/learn_gnuawk/gnu_awk.md

 As `awk` is a programming language, you are also expected to be familiar with concepts like variables, printing, functions, control structures, arrays and so on.

-If you are new to the world of the command line, check out my [Computing from the Command Line](https://github.com/learnbyexample/cli-computing) ebook and curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.
+If you are new to the world of the command line, check out my [Linux Command Line Computing](https://github.com/learnbyexample/cli-computing) ebook and curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.

 ## Conventions

-* The examples presented here have been tested with **GNU awk** version **5.2.2** and includes features not available in earlier versions.
+* The examples presented here have been tested with **GNU awk** version **5.3.1** and includes features not available in earlier versions.
 * Code snippets are copy pasted from the `GNU bash` shell and modified for presentation purposes.
 Some commands are preceded by comments to provide context and explanations.
 Blank lines to improve readability, only `real` time shown for speed comparisons, output skipped for commands like `wget` and so on.
 * Unless otherwise noted, all examples and explanations are meant for **ASCII** input.
-* `awk` would mean `GNU awk`, `sed` would mean `GNU sed`, `grep` would mean `GNU grep` and so on unless otherwise specified.
 * External links are provided throughout the book for you to explore certain topics in more depth.
 * The [learn_gnuawk repo](https://github.com/learnbyexample/learn_gnuawk) has all the code snippets and files used in examples, exercises and other details related to the book.
 If you are not familiar with the `git` command, click the **Code** button on the webpage to get the files.